- Advancing the voices of Australian women

 Who started it?

-Martine Harte, a women’s advocate, who was awarded a prestigious Melbourne Press Club Gold Quill Award for excellence in journalism, a Logie award nomination and is judging this year’s Telstra Business Woman of the Year awards.
+Martine Harte, a diversity advocate, who was awarded a prestigious Melbourne Press Club Gold Quill Award for excellence in journalism, a Logie award nomination and is judging this year’s Telstra Business Woman of the Year awards.

 Described by The Age as, “An ideal general for this growing female army,” Martine uses new media to challenge thinking around the rights of women and girls.

 She founded Engaging Women to advance the voices of women and girls when there was little like it in the space.